jonyolmeda/jonyolmeda/README.md

 https://www.linkedin.com/in/jony-olmeda/

-👯 I’m looking to collaborate on challenging projects that allows me growing and improving my skills.
+👯 I’m looking to collaborate on challenging projects that allow me growing and improving my skills.

 Languages and Tools: